Muhammad-Suleman-Talib/Robotics_book_frontend/book-site/docs/part5/chapter2.md

 ## Code Example: Basic Object Detection with Mock API

-Here’s a simplified pseudocode example demonstrating a basic object detection process, abstracting away the complexities of actual image processing and deep learning models using a mock API.
+Here�s a simplified pseudocode example demonstrating a basic object detection process, abstracting away the complexities of actual image processing and deep learning models using a mock API.
 This illustrates the flow from capturing an image to receiving detection results.

 ```python
 import time